What is AWS CloudFormation?

 B. Drift Detection Drift detection is a feature that allows you to compare the current state of your CloudFormation stack with the desired state defined in your template.
 This can help you to identify any changes that have been made to your stack outside of CloudFormation, and to remediate any drift from your intended configuration.
 Drift detection can be run manually, or you can set up automatic drift detection to run periodically.

-C. Cross-Stack References Cross-stack references allow you to reference resources in one CloudFormation stack from another stack.
+Cross-stack references allow you to reference resources in one CloudFormation stack from another stack.
 This can help to simplify your templates and reduce duplicated information, making it easier to manage and update your infrastructure.
-Cross-stack references are specified using the intrinsic function "Fn::Export" in the source stack, and "Fn::ImportValue" in the target stack.
+Cross-stack references are specified using the intrinsic function "Fn::Export"

 In conclusion, these advanced features of AWS CloudFormation allow you to take your infrastructure management to the next level.
 Whether you're looking to improve the stability and predictability of your stacks, or to streamline your templates and reduce duplication, these features can help you to achieve your goals.